hight1337/React-projects/react-food-menu/README.md

-Click on this link to see the app https://my-react-food-menu.netlify.app/
+Click on this link to view the app https://my-react-food-menu.netlify.app/